goatchess/goatchess.github.io/README.md

 # goatchess.github.io
-PGN game database of greatest chess players of all time
+PGN game database of greatest chess players of all time.